Provable Acceleration of Nesterov's Accelerated Gradient Method over Heavy Ball Method in Training Over-Parameterized Neural Networks: Main results

 \end{thm}

-\textbf{Remark 1.} The above theorem implies HB is capable of attaining a global minimum of (\ref{two-layer}) at a linear rate $\mathcal{O}(e^{-(2-\sqrt{2})\sqrt{\frac{\lambda_0}{2}} t})$ in training a two-layer ReLU neural network.
-It is noted that Shi \textit{et al.}~\cite{Shi2021} studied the same high-resolution ODE of HB and showed that HB can attain a global convergence rate $\mathcal{O}(e^{-\frac{1}{4}\sqrt{\mu}t})$ for tackling $\mu$-strongly convex problems.
-In contrast, we focus on a non-convex optimization problem.
-Instead of directly analyzing the non-convex objective function $L$, we turn to study a pseudo-loss $\hat{L}$, which is $\frac{\lambda_0}{2}$-strongly convex over the error.
-Compared to~\cite{Shi2021}, our theoretical result provides a tighter upper bound for the convergence guarantee of HB in the high-resolution continuous-time view.
+\textbf{Remark 1.} The above theorem implies HB can attain a global minimum of Eq.(\ref{two-layer}) at a linear rate $\mathcal{O}(e^{-(2-\sqrt{2})\sqrt{\frac{\lambda_0}{2}} t})$ in training two-layer ReLU neural networks.
+It is worth noting that \cite{Shi2021} studied the same high-resolution ODE of HB and proved HB can attain a global convergence rate $\mathcal{O}(e^{-\frac{1}{4}\sqrt{\mu}t})$ for $\mu$-strongly convex problems.
+In contrast, our focus is on a non-convex optimization problem.
+We show that optimizing the non-convex loss $\ell$ corresponds to an error dynamics, as if we were actually optimizing a strongly convex loss $\hat{\ell}$ over the prediction error.
+Compared to~\cite{Shi2021}, Theorem~\ref{thm_HB} further provides a tighter upper bound for the convergence rate of HB in the high-resolution continuous-time view.

+\textbf{Remark 2.} We are aware of some recent works that improve the requirement of the over-parameterization~\cite{Song2019,Nguyen2021}.
+In this work, we mainly focus on providing the theoretical guarantee for the acceleration of NAG over HB in training over-parameterized neural networks.
+Therefore, we incorporate the first and also the most well-known result about the requirement on $m$ that ensures $\bm{H}(t)$ positive~\cite{Du2019}.
+We believe incorporating these improved results on $m$ into our analysis can also improve the bound on $m$ in our work.

-Our proof of Theorem~\ref{thm_HB} contains three procedures: \begin{enumerate} \item Based on the positive definite assumption of $\H$, we first demonstrate the training loss decays to zero at a linear rate and the upper bound $R^{'}$ of the distance between $\w$ and its initial value. \item Then we show that if $R^{'}$ is less than the distance $R$ defined in Lemma~\ref{lemma3.3}, it has both the conclusions of the first procedures and the positive definite of $\H$. \item Finally, we derive the requirement of the width $m$ using $R^{'} < R$, which finishes the proof of Theorem~\ref{thm_HB}. \end{enumerate}
+The proof of Theorem~\ref{thm_HB} mainly consists of three parts: \begin{enumerate} \item Firstly, based on the positive definite assumption of $\bm{H}$, we demonstrate the training loss decays to zero at a linear rate and the distance between $\w$ and its initial value has a upper bound $R^{'}$. \item Secondly, we show that if $R^{'}$ is smaller than the distance $R$ defined in Lemma~\ref{lemma3.3}, our conclusions from the first procedures hold true and the positive definite of $\bm{H}$ is guaranteed. \item Finally, the width $m$ is determined by satisfying $R^{'} < R$, which completes the proof of Theorem~\ref{thm_HB}. \end{enumerate}